 People that know me, say that I am in the Business of Moving-literally!
 I have moved 17 times in my life, and I have all the tips to save you time and money on closing day.
-The most important tip I have is to call your Mortgage Broker to qualify for Bridge Financing.
+The most important tip was given to me by the Johnnie T Melia Moving Company and it is to call your Mortgage Broker to qualify for Bridge Financing.
 You can stagger the closing dates so that you are not moving on the same day that the other homeowners are moving out.
 This will ensure a more relaxed move.
 Here are some additional tips!

 - Buy and Sell with the Woolcott Team and use our Moving Truck (Terms & Conditions Apply).
 You will have to hire 3 movers separately but the major cost is usually the truck.

 - Start packing as soon as you know you’re moving.
 With Woolcott, we supply you with some moving boxes, at no charge, as well as a Moving Checklist.
 Start with going room to room and packing the items you will not need until after you move.

 - Purge, purge, purge!
 If you have not used the item in the past year, you may not really need it.
 Don’t pay to move what you don’t need.
 There are tons of buy & sell groups online that will pick up your items for sale or you can give them away for free.
 Garage Sales, Value Village, Shelters or Donation Centres appreciate anything they get.
 It feels great too!